 YOUR HEALTH INSURANCE PAYS YOUR MEDICAL BILLS EVEN AFTER ACCIDENT INJURY

-After you start getting treatment for your accident injury, you may receive a form from your health insurance asking how the accident happened.
-This does not mean your health insurance doesn’t have to pay your medical bills from the accident, it just means that they want to stay in the loop if you hire a lawyer and pursue a claim for compensation, so they can get their money back too.
+After you start getting treatment for your accident injury, you may receive a form from your health insurance asking how the accident happened and if it was someone else’s fault.
+This does not mean your health insurance doesn’t have to pay your medical bills from the accident.
+It just means that they want to stay in the loop if you hire a lawyer and pursue a claim for compensation, so they can get their money back too.

 Minnesota has some specific rules regarding how medical bills get paid for certain kinds of accidents, and how your health insurance can and cannot get their payments back.
 For example, if you are in an auto accident, some medical bills get paid by your auto insurance before your health insurance kicks in.

 Whether or not your medical insurance can get part of your settlement, and how much they can get, depends on the type of policy it is and several other factors.
 These are complicated issues and are specific to each individual case.
 Therefore, if you have questions about your medical bills after an accident, or what your health insurance is responsible for, call us and speak with a lawyer for a free consultation.
 Our personal injury lawyers have 25 years’ experience handling accident injury cases throughout Minnesota.